Luana Carolina: Ultimate Fighting Championship

-Carolina, as a replacement for Mayra Bueno Silva, faced Poliana Botelho on May 1, 2021 at UFC on ESPN: Reyes vs. Procházka.
-At the weigh-ins, Carolina weighed in 128.5 pounds, 2.5 pounds over the women’s flyweight non-title limit.
+Carolina, as a replacement for Mayra Bueno Silva, faced Poliana Botelho on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
+At the weigh-ins, Carolina weighed in 128.5 pounds, 2.5 pounds over the women's flyweight non-title limit.
 The bout proceeded at catchweight and she will was fined 20% of her purse which will go to Botelho.
 She won the bout via split decision.

-Carolina was scheduled to face Maryna Moroz on October 16, 2021 at UFC Fight Night: Ladd vs. Dumont.
+Carolina was scheduled to face Maryna Moroz on October 16, 2021, at UFC Fight Night: Ladd vs. Dumont.
 However, at the end of September, Moroz pulled out of the bout and was replaced by Sijara Eubanks.
 In turn Eubanks was pulled from the event due to Covid-19 protocol and she was replaced by Lupita Godinez.
 Carolina won the fight via unanimous decision.

-Carolina faced Molly McCann on March 19, 2022 at UFC Fight Night 204.
+Carolina faced Molly McCann on March 19, 2022, at UFC Fight Night 204.
 She lost the fight via knockout in round three.

-Carolina faced Joanne Wood on March 18, 2023 at UFC 286.
+Carolina faced Joanne Wood on March 18, 2023, at UFC 286.
 She lost the bout via split decision.

+Carolina faced Ivana Petrović on July 1, 2023, at UFC on ESPN 48.
+She won the fight via unanimous decision.

+Carolina faced Julija Stoliarenko on February 3, 2024, at UFC Fight Night 235.
+At the weigh-ins, Carolina weighed in at 128 pounds, two pounds over the women's flyweight non-title fight limit.
+Her bout proceeded at catchweight with Carolina forfeiting an undisclosed percentage of her purse, which went to Stoliarenko.
+She won the fight via technical knockout in the third round.

+Carolina faced Lucie Pudilová on July 20, 2024, at UFC on ESPN 60.
+She won the fight by unanimous decision.

+Carolina was scheduled to face Montana De La Rosa on March 1, 2025 at UFC Fight Night 253.
+However, the bout was scrapped as a result of Carolina's botched weight cut.

+Moving up to bantamweight, Carolina faced Michelle Montague on September 28, 2025, at UFC Fight Night 260.
+Despite being deducted one point due to an illegal upkick, Carolina lost the fight via unanimous decision.